The Gunny Sack

 grilling corn on the cob with the husks

-Grill corn on the cob for 25 – 30 minutes, turning every five minutes, until hot and tender.
+Wondering how long to grill corn on the cob?
+Grill corn on the cob in the husk for 25-30 minutes, turning every five minutes, until hot and tender.

 Remove the corn from the grill and allow it to cool slightly before peeling it.